swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 ### Verifier Logo

-The verifier's logo is only part of the OID4VP Authorization Request and will be used in the presentation request screen.
+The verifier's logo is only part of the OID4VP Authorization Request and will be used in the VC presentation screen.

 [![verifier logo](../../assets/images/vc_verifier_name_logo.png)](../../assets/images/vc_verifier_name_logo.png)